anasxyz/http-server/README.md

 #### Global directives:

 `max_connections` - maximum number of simultaneous that can be handled.
-> 📌 This Normally would be higher than expected traffic for the server, but also keep ing mind system limits like file descriptor limits (`ulimit -n`).
+> 📌 This would normally be higher than the expected traffic for the server, but also keep in mind system limits (e.g., file descriptor limits `ulimit -n`).

 `worker_processes` - number of request handling processes to be spawned.
 > 📌 This should generally be set equal to the number of CPU cores on the machine running the server (e.g., 4 for a quad core).